 Martin is a somewhat small city located in the state of Tennessee.
 With a population of 10,959 people and six constituent neighborhoods, Martin is the 51st largest community in Tennessee.

-Unlike some cities, Martin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Martin are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Martin is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Martin is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Martin who work in sales jobs (15.71%), office and administrative support (13.39%), and teaching (8.33%).
+There are especially a lot of people living in Martin who work in sales jobs (15.32%), office and administrative support (11.58%), and teaching (8.99%).

-Martin is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Martin doesn't have a public transportation system that people use for their commute.

-The per capita income in Martin in 2010 was $16,596, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
-This equates to an annual income of $66,384 for a family of four.
+The per capita income in Martin in 2010 was $16,567, which is low income relative to Tennessee and the nation.
+This equates to an annual income of $66,268 for a family of four.
 However, Martin contains both very wealthy and poor people as well.
-Martin also has one of the higher rates of people living in poverty in the nation, with 33.67% of its population below the federal poverty line.
+Martin also has one of the higher rates of people living in poverty in the nation, with 30.76% of its population below the federal poverty line.

 The most common language spoken in Martin is English.
 Other important languages spoken here include Spanish and Arabic.